Redfin vs. Realtor: An Easy Choice

 One of the easiest ways to compare realtors is to use a free service like Clever, which matches you with top agents in your area.

 🔎 How they're paid.
-Redfin agents usually earn a salary, unlike traditional realtors who work on a percentage-based commission for each sale.
+Redfin agents usually earn a salary, while a traditional agent works on a percentage-based commission for each sale.
 This is pretty rare, as most agents work on a commission basis.

 👥 Team-based vs. agent approach.
 Redfin agents don’t manage every aspect of your sale themselves.
 Instead, they work with a team of specialists, including marketers and transaction coordinators.
 This differs from realtors at other brokerages, who often handle most of the transaction.

-💰 Commission differences.
+💰 Lower commission rates.
 Selling with a Redfin agent can save you 20–30% on realtor commissions.
 The national average real estate commission rate is 5.32%, typically split between the listing and buyer’s agents.
 Redfin charges a 1.5% listing fee, significantly lower than the typical 2.5–3% rate.
+That 1.5% fee also drops to just 1% if you also buy a home with Redfin.

-🚨 Redfin’s high minimum fees.
+🚨 High minimum fees in some markets.
 Due to its fee structure, the brokerage's 1.5% commission isn’t available in all markets.
 For example, the minimum commission in San Francisco is $9,000; in Boston, it’s $5,500.
 This means you could end up paying more than 1.5% for lower-priced homes.

 Redfin services: What to expect